soumya68/csvXlsxFileUpload/README.md

 [![Build Status](CI/CD Repo link: TBD](CI/CD Link: TBD)

-## Code style
-Please refer to the CONTRIBUTING.MD file for more details on the coding standard and other measures to take.

-## Screenshots
-TBD

 ## Tech/framework used
-* Node.js
+Node.js is a cross-platform runtime library and environment for running JavaScript applications outside the browser.
+This is a free and open source tool used for creating server-side JS applications.
+Node.js applications are written in JavaScript.
+This application runs within the Node.js runtime on Linux and Microsoft Windows.
+This framework offers a rich library of various JavaScript modules to simplify web development process.

+More details on Node.js: https://nodejs.dev/

+For begineers on Node.js, checkout the [How do I start with Node.js after I installed it?](https://nodejs.org/en/docs/guides/getting-started-guide/)

 ## Contributing Guidelines
 * Writing unit tests for every method added is mandatory
 * Code review - It is advised to do a peer code review before raising a pull request.
 Once the pull request is raised, the moderator team will review the code and its relevance to the project before merging the same.
 * Stick to the standard coding best practices and avoid code smells (https://refactoring.guru/refactoring/smells)
 * Avoid adding in sensitive information like connection strings and so on so that sensitive details are not revealed

+Please refer to the [CONTRIBUTING.MD](https://bitbucket.org/reach52/reach52-community-edition/src/master/CONTRIBUTING.MD) file for more details on the coding standard and other measures to take.

 ## Features